ptgott/comment-navigator/ROADMAP.md

 ## Next up in the MVP (by priority)

-- Add the ability to toggle the navigator on and off

 - Follow JSDoc conventions more consistently in comments (https://jsdoc.app/about-getting-started.html), e.g. enforcing the `/** */` syntax.
 Then generate docs.

 - Make this easily downloadable and determine the `@updateURL`, and `@downloadURL` user script headers (https://www.tampermonkey.net/documentation.php): Host this on a gist!